- Huge database of members; the largest in the STD dating site world

-Since 2001, PositiveSingles has offered online dating services to singles seeking love, something casual, or as a source of medical information for anyone with an STI or STD.
+Since 2001, PositiveSingles has offered online dating services to singles seeking love, something casual, and as a source of medical information for anyone with an STI or STD.

 But, you don’t really care about fluffy, marketing details, do you?
 You want to know if it will the dating site work for you.
 Hopefully, this comprehensive review will give you all the details you need to decide if PositiveSingles is the right STD dating site to meet your match.